christytan/OCI-GoldenGate/workshops/atp-d/LabGuide100PreparingyourprivatedatacenterintheOracleCloudInfrastructure.md

 ## Required Artifacts
-- To complete this lab you need  access to an Oracle Cloud Infrastructure account with privileges to create users, IAM policies and networks.
+- An Oracle Cloud Infrastructure account with privileges to create users, IAM policies and networks.
 - Since this is the starting point to building your dedicated autonomous database platform, an admin account is recommended.

 ## Steps